1800s

 panasonic prototype still video camera 1984panasonic nikon prototype still video camera 1984

 PANASONIC PROTOTYPE ELECTRONIC CAMERA - 1984.
 This camera had a 500 x 600 pixel CCD with a 14-42mm zoom f/2 lens.
 Shutter speed was 1/15-1/1,000 second.
 It was shown at Photokina 1984 and appeared in Popular Photography, January 1985, p55.
 It was an analog still video camera and recorded to two-inch floppy disks.
 Click on image to see enlarged photo and parts drawing.
 The camera on the right is a Nikon prototype built for Nikon by Panasonic.
 We believe we were the first digital camera history web site to provide a photo and information concerning this camera.
+NOT MARKETED.

 https://www.digitalkameramuseum.de/en/esvc/item/panasonic-svc-1984